haproxytech/dataplaneapi/discovery/AWS.md

 ## Retry timeout

-With the HCL `RetryTimeout` option (`retry_timeout` in the JSON counterpart) you can specify the interval of time elapsing between the reconciliation and the following.
+With the JSON `retry_timeout` option you can specify the interval of time elapsing between the reconciliation and the following.

 Unit is expressed in __seconds__.